mmikowski/hi_score/README.md

 Another path is to use Parallels or VMFusion to import the [Virtual Appliance vmx.zip][_42] file (unzip this file before use).
 VirtualBox also will work but does not integrate as well to OSX as it should.

 ### Windows 10 Prerequisites
 In theory, the Windows Subsystem for Linux running an Ubuntu distro should work as with the prerequisites [listed above](#linux-ubuntu-or-debian-based).
 However, we haven't tested it.
-On may also use the virutal appliance detailed above.
+One may also use the virutal appliance detailed above.

 Return to the [Quick Start](#quick-start)